abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 ![reach your website using https](img/hello_https.png)

-The connection is secured and you can inspect the certificate details.
+The connection is secured.
+You can inspect the certificate details.

 ![reach your website using https](img/certificate-ingress-ok.png)

-## See real client IP address behind ingress controller
+## See the real client IP address behind the ingress controller

-Now that your application is publically exposed, maybe you are wondering about security and traffic inside your cluster.
+Now that your application is publicly exposed, you may want to review the security and traffic behavior inside your cluster.
-For example, the console module of abcdesktop should not be accessible to everyone as it is designed to be an administrator console.
-That is why when you install abcdesktop there is a pool of permit IPs that is specify in the od.config file.
+For example, the console module of abcdesktop is designed to be an administrator interface and should not be accessible to all users.
+For this reason, abcdesktop includes a pool of permitted IP addresses configured in the `od.config` file.

 ```
 ManagerController': { 'permitip': [ '10.0.0.0/8', '172.16.0.0/12', '192.168.0.0/16', 'fd00::/8', '169.254.0.0/16', '127.0.0.0/8' ] }
 ```

-By default the configuration only permit private network defined in [rfc1918](https://datatracker.ietf.org/doc/html/rfc1918) and [rfc4193](https://datatracker.ietf.org/doc/html/rfc4193).
-So as your service is publically exposed, none of your visitors should be able to access to console.
-But when you try, you will actually be able to play with console normally, which is not the expected behaviour.
+By default, the configuration permits only private networks defined in [rfc1918](https://datatracker.ietf.org/doc/html/rfc1918) and [rfc4193](https://datatracker.ietf.org/doc/html/rfc4193).
+Since your service is publicly exposed, no visitor should be able to access the console.
+However, you may find that you can access the console normally — this is not the expected behavior.

 ![access console ok](../img/access_console.png)

-And when you check Pyos logs you will see why console behaves like that.
+Examine the Pyos logs to understand why the console behaves this way.

 ```
 kubectl get pods -n abcdesktop